nikhi5699/S3-Static-Website-Hosting/README.md

 # S3-Static-Website-Hosting
-Using an AWS S3 bucket to host a static website
+This is simple project to demonstarte hosting a static website on an AWS S3 bucket.